Pecnut/stokesian-dynamics/README.md

 <a name="footnote1">[1]</a> This means it solves the [Stokes equation](https://en.wikipedia.org/wiki/Stokes_flow#Stokes_equations) rather than the [Navier–Stokes equation](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations#General_continuum_equations).

 <a name="footnote3">[2]</a> Euler timestep: make sure `timestep_rk4 = False` in **inputs.py**

+## 12. Possible errors <a name="s12"></a> ##

+### (a) "RuntimeError: Invalid DISPLAY variable" error

+This error occurs when you try to plot an image on a remote server without a working display.

+**Remedy:** Set `view_graphics = False` in `inputs.py`.

+**Reason:** If `view_graphics = True`, the timesteps are looped over using `animation.FuncAnimation`, which allows you to see what's going on in the simulation in 'real time'.
+If `view_graphics = False`, then the timesteps are looped over just with a for loop, bypassing the plotting functionality completely.

+This is a common error when working on a remote server.
+If you set `view_graphics = False`, you can pick up the output data from the `/output/` folder and create the video yourself on your own machine.

+### (b) "NameError: global name 'saved_Fa_out' is not defined" error

+This error occurs when the main body of the code (`generate_frame`) has not been called before the code tries to finish.

+**Probable remedy:** Set `view_graphics = False` in `inputs.py` or, remove `matplotlib.use('agg')` if you have added this.

+**Reason:** If `view_graphics = True`, the timesteps are looped over using `animation.FuncAnimation`, which allows you to see what's going on in the simulation in 'real time'.
+If `view_graphics = False`, then the timesteps are looped over just with a for loop, bypassing the plotting functionality completely.

+The normal cause of this error is that `view_graphics = True`, but despite this, `animation.FuncAnimation` has not functioned correctly.
+This happens if you change the matplotlib backend to a backend such as `Agg` which does not require a working display: see [the Agg backend is not compatible with animation.FuncAnimation](https://github.com/matplotlib/matplotlib/issues/2552/).